 The pain of that cold, early morning came back to her.
 And the sound of the rooster’s crow that pierced her heart, like a burning shaft.
 He had left her then, turning back halfway, while on his way to the great hall where they were to be wed.
-If they were to get married, it had to be on that day and before dawn.
+The omens had foretold that if the wedding was to take place, it had to be on that day and before dawn.
 With the crow of the rooster, the auspicious hour had passed, and there was no going back.

 She was devastated.
 She had raged and she had grieved and all creation stood mute before the might of her fury and grief, waiting for her to realize the purpose of her birth.
 It came to her, as she stood on the rock by the sea.
 She stood there motionless for such a long time that it seemed like the rock itself had been carved to form her foot.
 And as she stood there deep in meditation, waiting and hoping that he would come back to her, she suddenly became aware of her purpose in life.
 It all came to her in a momentary vision, as clear as the cloudless skies.